tcorzo/myrpl-cli/README.md

     </a>
 </p>

-MyRPL CLI is a command-line interface tool for fetching and saving course activities from `myrpl.ar`.
+myrpl-cli is a command-line interface tool for fetching and saving course activities from [myrpl.ar](https://myrpl.ar/).

 ## What does it do?